Matifassano/savyy/README.md

 ## To Do:
 - Change carrousel buttons in desktop ✅
 - Add Footer Links - Privacy Police and Terms of Service ✅
-- Edit expirate date to **01/26 ex**
+- Edit expirate date to **01/26 ex** ✅
-- Fix Active/Inactive button in cards section
+- Fix Active/Inactive button in cards section ✅
-- Fix filter button
+- Fix filter button ✅ (Still wrong the bank Filter)
 - Add the UI connection to Zeny in mobile version
 - Add cookies
 - Delete promotions example